guillaumeagile/Sam-FizzBuzz2025/backstory.md

 Looking back, it is now obvious that the implementation is old and dated, which gave us the inspiration to update it, which then gave us the idea to create a whole new workshop based on it.

+Ten years ago, when the initial implementation was conceived, Clean Code was concidered an important reference for, well, clean code.